CartoDB/documentation/app/content/analytics-toolbox-snowflake/overview/getting-access.md

 GRANT ROLE carto_role TO USER carto;

 -- Let the carto user see this database
-GRANT USAGE ON DATABASE carto TO ROLE carto_role;
+GRANT USAGE ON DATABASE "<my database>" TO ROLE carto_role;

 -- Create the carto schema
-CREATE SCHEMA carto.carto;
+CREATE SCHEMA "<my database>"carto;

--- Give the carto user full access to the carto schema GRANT ALL PRIVILEGES ON SCHEMA carto.carto TO ROLE carto_role;
+-- Give the carto user full access to the carto schema GRANT ALL PRIVILEGES ON SCHEMA "<my database>"carto TO ROLE carto_role;

 -- Grant usage on public role
 GRANT USAGE ON DATABASE carto TO ROLE public;
-GRANT USAGE ON SCHEMA carto.carto TO ROLE public;
+GRANT USAGE ON SCHEMA "<my database>"carto TO ROLE public;
-GRANT SELECT ON ALL TABLES IN SCHEMA carto.carto TO ROLE public;
+GRANT SELECT ON ALL TABLES IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT SELECT ON FUTURE TABLES IN SCHEMA carto.carto TO ROLE public;
+GRANT SELECT ON FUTURE TABLES IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT SELECT ON ALL VIEWS IN SCHEMA carto.carto TO ROLE public;
+GRANT SELECT ON ALL VIEWS IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT SELECT ON FUTURE VIEWS IN SCHEMA carto.carto TO ROLE public;
+GRANT SELECT ON FUTURE VIEWS IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT USAGE ON ALL FUNCTIONS IN SCHEMA carto.carto TO ROLE public;
+GRANT USAGE ON ALL FUNCTIONS IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT USAGE ON FUTURE FUNCTIONS IN SCHEMA carto.carto TO ROLE public;
+GRANT USAGE ON FUTURE FUNCTIONS IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT USAGE ON ALL PROCEDURES IN SCHEMA carto.carto TO ROLE public;
+GRANT USAGE ON ALL PROCEDURES IN SCHEMA "<my database>"carto TO ROLE public;
-GRANT USAGE ON FUTURE PROCEDURES IN SCHEMA carto.carto TO ROLE public;
+GRANT USAGE ON FUTURE PROCEDURES IN SCHEMA "<my database>"carto TO ROLE public;
 ```

+{{% bannerNote title="WARNING" type="warning" %}}
+Before executing the script be sure to replace the placeholders `'<strong, unique password>'` and
+`"<my database>"` by your password and the name of your database repectively.
+{{%/ bannerNote %}}

 In the installation step the information established by this script will be needed:
-* **database** name ("carto")
+* **database** name
 * **user** ("carto")
 * **password**